arcaccra/arc_docs/docs/ALJ Intensive/Day_1.md

 ## What’s Next?

-On Day 2, we will begin with a continuation of Tobias’ team dynamics session in the morning, followed by a deep dive into the Action Learning Table process led by Delphine.
+On Day 2, we will begin with a 90-minute wake-up exercise to revisit the embodied space reorganization activity, introducing new role-based constraints to deepen participants' self-organization and adaptive collaboration skills.
+We will then continue with Tobias’ team dynamics session in the morning, followed by a deep dive into the Action Learning Table process led by Delphine.
 The group looks forward to applying today’s insights in practical, collaborative ways as they continue to co-create solutions for their communities.